 Treating dental decay with Silver Diamine Fluoride

 Silver Diamine Fluoride (SDF) is a solution well known to arrest dental cavities.
 It has had a long history of use.
-However, its approval for use in Canada is recent.
-It can be an alternative to traditional drilling/filling of teeth and can even avoid the use of sleep dentistry (general anesthesia) in apprehensive children.
+However, its approval for use in Canada is relatively recent.
+It can be an alternative to traditional drilling/filling of teeth and even avoid using sleep dentistry (general anesthesia) in apprehensive children.

-The history of SDF use is interesting.
-The precursor to silver diamine fluoride is silver nitrate or also called the ‘forgotten remedy.’
+The history of SDF use is fascinating.
+The precursor to silver diamine fluoride is silver nitrate or also called the forgotten remedy.
 In 1891 Stibbens determined that silver was capable of inhibiting cavities as a result of destroying bacteria.
 A drawback of this pioneering treatment is that it made teeth brittle due to the loss of calcium.
 Silver nitrate was a popular treatment.
-However, around 1951, when fluoride dentifrice and local anesthesia came to the market place, silver nitrate use virtually disappeared in North America.
+However, around 1951, when fluoride dentifrice and local anesthesia came to the marketplace, silver nitrate use virtually disappeared in North America.
 In Japan, however, research was still being conducted.
 In 1969 Professor Mizuho Nishino researched SDF as her Ph.D. project.
-In 1970 Japan approved its use under the brand name ‘Saforide.’
+In 1970 Japan approved its use under the brand name Saforide.
 There have been over 2 million bottles of it sold with zero adverse outcomes.

 Its mechanism of action is: